 Mobile: Carnival Spirit

-You might feel like a kid at a candy shop, because there actually is one onboard.
+You might feel like a kid in a candy shop, because there actually is one on board.
 But there are far more temptations than sweets on Carnival Spirit.
-Kids can satiate their curiosities with enriching youth programming, thanks to partnerships with big names like Dr. Seuss and Kennedy Space Center.
+Kids can enjoy enriching youth programming, thanks to partnerships with big names like Dr. Seuss and Kennedy Space Center.
 Youngsters will especially love the ship’s Build-A-Bear workshop.
 Classic family fun comes in the form of mini golf, outdoor movies on the pool deck, and a water park.
 Feeling competitive?
 Families can face off in a game of Family Feud Live, on sailings of seven nights or more.

 Itineraries: Bahamas and Caribbean